 Install via: $ GOPRIVATE=pkg.jfrech.com go install pkg.jfrech.com/brief/cmd/brief@latest

-pkg.jfrech.com/go/git unadulteratedly models Git's core concepts in Go.
-It supports packfile reading, object parsing and the wire protocol.
+pkg.jfrech.com/aigoual unadulteratedly models Git's core concepts in Go.
+It supports packfile reading, indexfile reading, hash-precise object parsing and editing, history fudging, the wire protocol, a pluggable Git-concept-near interface hierarchy and respects io/fs.

 Wimzig is my software-minimalism-focused Vim clone.
 (Not yet public.)

-knôtM is a static site generator focusing on ECMAScript-less, WC3-compliant, archivable web ressources.
+knôtM is a static site generator focusing on ECMAScript-less, WC3-compliant, archivable web resources.

 dpfs (dynamic picture filesystem) is a HTML-<picture>-aware, stateless ImageMagick wrapper.
 (Not yet public.)